Seasonal Oboe Care

 Applying a natural oil to the interior surfaces of the instrument will help reduce moisture absorption and allow droplets of moisture to travel through the instrument, instead of lingering in its interior.
 Make sure to oil the inside apertures of the tone holes as well, to keep moisture from migrating along the wood grain from one tone hole to another – a leading cause of swelling and cracking damage.

-Clearly Better Oboes
+Remarkably Better Oboes

 for Sale and Upon Repair.